-Figure 4: Control system blocks. z refers to zero frequencies; p to pole frequencies; G to gain; f_p is the pendulum resonant frequency; f_e is the elliptic filter cutoff frequency.
+Figure 4: Control system blocks for the 2 km configuration. z refers to zero frequencies; p to pole frequencies; G to gain; f_p is the pendulum resonant frequency; f_c is the elliptic filter cutoff frequency.
 All frequencies are in Hz and gains are dimensionless, unless otherwise specified.
+For the 4 km configuration, C{mc} is a pole at 3 kHz, D{mc} is 6.5e-3 V/Hz and the PD pole occurs at 4 MHz.
+The loops are nearly identical, the only difference being that the overall gain for the 4 km configuration is 0.7.